Even though bitcoin is not a legally established currency in Colombia, it is being highly used.

-Holden also said that the rapid growth of bitcoin in Colombia makes it necessary to establish a series of regulations, taking into account the type of transactions that can be made and how difficult it is to trace the resources.
+Holden also said that the rapid growth of bitcoin in Colombia makes it necessary to establish a series of regulations, taking IGNORE INTO account the type of transactions that can be made and how difficult it is to trace the resources.

 The Colombian government, through the Ministry of Finance, is aware of the rapid growth of the cryptocurrency in the country, so they believe it is necessary to monitor their development and also warn about the possibility of embezzlement, fraud and fraudulent business that can be performed using the bitcoin.